Four-Meter Growth Test

 There is no universal "cheapest at scale" AI chatbot.
 The fastest cost jump depends on whether your growth is more visitor questions, more support conversations, more staff seats, more source material, or more action-taking workflows.

 If the bot mostly answers public website questions, start by modeling message credits, model credit burn, source size, and crawl limits.
 If it becomes part of customer support, model seats, billable conversations, AI resolutions, handoff, and reporting before you pick the plan.
 If source coverage is the main gate, check which AI chatbots can answer from your website.
+If you are still choosing the first paid tier, use the small-website pricing guide before pressure-testing scale.
+If the site runs WordPress 7.0 and several plugins share the same AI provider keys, the WordPress AI spend-control guide covers per-plugin attribution and budget caps underneath whichever chatbot you choose.

 Scaling cost is usually a sequence, not one jump.